ENCCS/qas2025/content/day0.md

 - **Zoom connection links** for online school participation and pre-event check-in
 - **IQM Resonance exclusive signup link** for access to a specific project with credits on IQM resonance cloud
 - **Calendar invites** (.ics files) for all calls
-- **Slack workspace invitation** for communicating with instructors and fellow participants
+- **Zulip workspace invitation** (optional) for communicating with instructors and fellow participants
+- **Nextcloud markdown file links** for submitting questions during lectures
 :::

 ## Welcome!